CLI Reference

 wave bench list --datasets-dir ./my-datasetswave cleanup

-Remove orphaned worktrees from .wave/workspaces/ that have no corresponding running pipeline.
+Remove orphaned worktrees from .agents/workspaces/ that have no corresponding running pipeline.

 wave cleanup # Remove orphaned worktrees (with confirmation)